Whittlesea, Victoria: Sport

 In 1866, it was gazetted that a ground (now known as A.F.
 Walker Reserve, corner Laurel and Forest Streets) will be used primarily for the game of cricket.
-Whittlesea Cricket Club was formed, and is the longest serving community sports club in the township.
-In the 2016/17 season, the Club celebrated its 150th Anniversary.
+Whittlesea Cricket Club was formed, and is the longest-serving community sports club in the township.
+In the 2016/17 season, the club celebrated its 150th anniversary.
 It currently plays in the Diamond Valley Cricket Association, with representation from seniors, juniors (boys/girls) and veterans (over 40s).

 Whittlesea Football Club, an Australian Rules football team, competes in the Northern Football League.

-Golfers play at the course of the Whittlesea Country Club on Humevale Road in neighbouring Humevale.
+Golfers play at the golf course at the Whittlesea Country Club on Humevale Road in neighbouring Humevale.

 Whittlesea Tennis Club on Laurel Street competes in the Northern district, Diamond Valley Leagues.

 A tennis club was set up early on by local Residents (Laurel Street).
 A pivotal person helping to establish and develop this was a Mr Jack (John Alfred) Wailes who also helped establish the Whittlesea Golf Course as a privately run entity.
 Laural street (now cricket club) was also the original site of the famous Rural Whittlesea Agricultural show.

 There are also the following sporting/ social clubs: Australian Rules Football Club, Bowls Club, Scouts, Masons, Golf Club (new - Growling Frog), Pony Club, Basketball, Motorbike Club c/o K&J Thomas.

 A team also represents Whittlesea in Darts.
 It participates in the Northern Darts Association (N.D.A.) at the Royal Mail Hotel (The Royals).
 The team is currently participating in C Grade of the N.D.A.